Optimal version of the fundamental theorem of chronogeometry: Degenerate coherency preservers

 Let $g \colon \mathbb{R} \setminus \{ 0 \} \to {\oR}$ and $\eta\colon [0,1] \to \mathcal{P}$ be any maps.
 We define $\varphi_1 \colon H_2 \to \oH$ by

 and

 Then $\varphi_1$ is a coherency preserver. \end{example}

 \begin{proof} Assume that $A,B \in H_2$ are coherent.
 Observe that rank one matrices are mapped to rank one matrices.
 Thus, if one of $A$ or $B$ is the zero matrix, then the other one is of rank at most one, and therefore $\varphi_1 (A) \sim \varphi_1 (B)$.
-The next case we will treat is that both $A$ and $B$ are of rank one, that is, $A=tP$ and $B=sP$ for some rank one projection $P$ and some nonzero scalars $t,s$.
+The next case we will treat is the one where both $A$ and $B$ are of rank one, that is, $A=tP$ and $B=sP$ for some rank one projection $P$ and some nonzero scalars $t,s$.
 Then clearly, $\varphi_1 (A) = \varphi_1 (B)$.
-We continue by treating the case that both $A$ and $B$ are invertible.
+We continue by treating the case where both $A$ and $B$ are invertible.
 Using the fact that $\varphi_1$ maps the set of invertible matrices into the line

 we see that $\varphi_1 (A) \sim \varphi_1 (B)$ in this case, as well.

 It remains to consider the case when one of $A,B$, say $A$, is of rank one, and $B$ is of rank two.
 Then clearly, $\varphi_1 (A) \in \mathcal{P}$.
 If $B \not\in \mathcal{K}$, then $\varphi_1 (B) = I$ and $\varphi_1 (A) \sim \varphi_1 (B)$.
 If $B \in \mathcal{K}$, then Lemma \ref{jelensr} below implies $A\not\in \mathcal{L}$, which yields $\varphi_1 (A) = E_{11}$.
 Therefore, we have $\varphi_1 (A) \sim \varphi_1 (B)$ in this last case, too. \end{proof}